Testing stimulated emission photon directions: CPT symmetry in photonics arguments

 As in Fig. \ref{dirs}, the situation changes for example for \textbf{ring laser} with optical isolator - using Faraday effect~\cite{faraday} to allow photon circulation only in one direction.
 Such photons could leave the laser and be absorbed by a (forward) external target.

 Looking at such unidirectional ring laser from CPT perspective, photon trajectory would be reversed, causing excitation of different (backward) target - increasing $N_2$ toward minus time, hence decreasing $N_2$ in standard time perspective - as in stimulated emission.
+Therefore, this CPT symmetry switches the two equations (if reversed bias) - in contrast e.g. to diode lasers in STED microscopy, seems only one equation at the time acts on the forward/backward targets - allowing to split beams into intuitively \textbf{forward/backward beam} acting with \textbf{separated absorption/stimulated emission equation} alone, combined into \textbf{bidirectional beam} in standard e.g. diode laser.

-Therefore, this CPT symmetry switches the two equations - in contrast e.g. to diode lasers in STED microscopy, seems only one equation at the time acts on the forward/backward targets - allowing to split them into intuitively \textbf{forward/backward beam}, combined into \textbf{bidirectional beam} in standard e.g. diode laser.
+Another example of laser sources switching targets in CPT perspective are based on \textbf{synchrotron radiation} like free electron laser/synchrotron/wiggler/undulator - while there is usually focus only on their forward target, in CPT perspective electron trajectories would be reversed - causing excitation of backward target in the opposite direction, hence should reduce its $N_2$ in standard time perspective, as in stimulated emission.

-Another example of laser sources switching targets in CPT perspective are based on synchrotron radiation like free electron laser/synchrotron/wiggler/undulator - while there is usually focus only on their forward target, in CPT perspective electron trajectories would be reversed - causing excitation of backward target in the opposite direction, hence should reduce its $N_2$ in standard time perspective, as in stimulated emission.
+As noticed in Fig. \ref{test}, forward/backward beams might have completely different \textbf{transparency} as they act only on $N_1$ deexcited / $N_2$ excited atoms.
+In other words, while textbook view on stimulated emission means amplification of forward beam by going through excited medium, its CPT analog is amplification of backward beam by going through deexcited medium (as in this Figure).
+Therefore, as everyday matter usually has $N_2/N\approx 0$, backward beam might have much better penetration, allowing for novel applications.
+However, coupling standing wave might need to reach the target, what could essentially weaken such effect.

 While application of CPT symmetry seems abstract, general relativity in theory allows a more tangible possibility useful for intuitions - in theory allowing Klein-bottle-like nonorientable wormholes~\cite{nonorientable} applying P or T symmetry to e.g. a rocket travelling through which - for T symmetry switching absorption/stimulated emission inside, forward/backward beams.